overwolf/overwolf.github.io/docs/api/games-ids.md

 When you browse the [gamelist.xml](the-gamelistxml-file) file, you will find the game ID's including instance ID.
 Also, when you call [overwolf.games.onGameInfoUpdated](#overwolf-games#ongameinfoupdated), you will get the same full ID including the instance ID.

-I order to remove instance ID and get the game ID that needs to be used in the manifest, you can divide the ID by 10.
+In order to remove instance ID and get the game ID that needs to be used in the manifest, you can divide the ID by 10.

 For example for Fortnite: in order to get 21216 instead of 212161, you can do: